Jerk Shrimp Pasta

 - Freezing: I don’t recommend freezing this recipe!

 Are you pescatarian, or just love shrimp with pasta?
-Try my bright, fresh lemon shrimp pasta with asparagus and pistachios next.
+Try my bright, fresh lemon shrimp pasta with asparagus and pistachios or shrimp marinara next.
 Blackened shrimp Alfredo is also a winner, combining a creamy sauce with a similarly punchy spice blend.

 Want to keep it as quick and simple as possible?
 We love an easy sheet pan honey garlic shrimp and broccoli, and you can never go wrong with red Argentine shrimp or garlic butter shrimp that are done in 15 minutes flat!